 - Do I really need more than one bathroom in my apartment?

 - Is it important which floor I'm on?

 - How much can I afford in an apartment?

 - Will my roommate or I need an apartment that has accessible features?

 If you're like most apartment hunters, you probably have things you need and things you want in an apartment.
+Managing your search parameters will ensure that every apartment has everything you need—and possibly more—while avoiding the bother of having to sift through too many listings.
 So, what should you select when it comes to search parameters?

 Start by selecting all your "musts."
 If you get tons of search results, you'll need a way to reduce the list.
 Here's where your "wants" come in.
 Prioritize what you want and check off one or more of them to limit the results.
 For example, add on-site storage and parking to your parameters.

 One benefit of searching for an apartment on the Internet is that you can use the address data to see exactly where a building is on a map.
 This is especially helpful if you're not familiar with all the street names in a neighborhood, or you're searching in a wide area of a town or city.